Publié le by NmNomador

 Text messaging apps such as WhatsApp and Viber allow you to send text messages over the Internet (Wifi, or 4G/LTE), bypassing your mobile carrier’s SMS charges.
 Whenever you’re on Wifi, you can send a text message for free, avoiding any texting while abroad unpleasant charges.

 In addition to text messages, both apps also allow you to send voice messages (using the microphone icon), pictures (using the camera icon), and files (using the arrow icon) for free.

 To use these apps, both the sender and the receiver must have the app.
 Whatsapp is meant for smartphones and computers only -- not tablets -- whereas Viber works across all devices.

 Cost: Viber and Whatsapp are free to download and free to use when sending or calling others with the app.

 Facebook Messenger is a free alternative to text messaging AND video/voice calling that allows easy communication between two or more people.
 By creating a group message, everyone included in the group can communicate at once, which is great if your housesitters are a couple or a pair of friends.

 Messenger is easy to use, allows you to share files, text, photo and video messages, and allows voice and video calling, much like on a phone or Skype.

-The only requirement is that all parties must have a Facebook account and should be Facebook friends.
+The only requirement is that all parties must have a Facebook account.
 It works best if everyone has the Messenger App installed on their tablets/smartphones, as this ensures the communication is relatively instant and efficient.